Tips for preparing customer lists for email marketing

 Step 1.

-Let’s take the scenario of a small bed and breakfast; before I send out a discount email, I download the most recent customer list from their booking software.
+Let’s take the scenario of a small bed and breakfast; before I send out an email with a discount promo code, I download the most recent customer list from their booking software (in this case, ThinkReservations).
 I download the file as a CSV file.
-Next, I sort the list by the “Agreed to Marketing Emails” column.
-This type of consent is typically a 1 (yes) or 0 (no) in your list.

 I use the Filter feature in Excel to sort my marketing lists and show only those customers who have agreed to receive marketing emails.